 All around the world, digital communities are growing in popularity and so do the solutions that offer the necessary features to empower them, just like Open Social does.
 This community management platform has already reached international recognition and is used by many governmental institutions.
 Suppose you want to create an online community and need to build a community management platform to make it happen.
 What are the things you need to look out for?
 In this article, you will learn all the essentials about Open Social, an innovative solution for community platforms, and the underrated features that will make your platform stand out.

 Open Social platform is a SaaS, aka Software-as-a-Service, solution for online communities.
 You can use the software to set up community platforms, e-learning platforms, knowledge bases, NGO platforms, and the like.
 In simple terms, Open Social makes it much easier to create a social space for different purposes.
 You basically get a template with all the basic features already covered.
-On top of that, there is the option to do some customization for the end product to suit your needs: adjusting the colour palette, adding branding, managing layout, and uploading custom content.
+On top of that, there is an option to do some customization for the end product to suit your needs: adjusting the colour palette, adding branding, managing layout, and uploading custom content.

 Even though it hasn’t been too long since the solution was launched (it went live in 2016), it has already received international recognition.
 Some of the most influential NGOs and international organizations are dependent on this community management platform.
 The list includes but is not limited to the United Nations, Greenpeace, Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO), and others.